beniwtv/vr-streaming-overlay/README.md

 **Note:** The master on this repository is kept in sync with the Godot / Godot OpenVR master.
 For official releases of Godot please check the releases page and/or the respective branches.

 Right now this needs a specially compiled Godot OpenVR plugin for which I have not had the time to make a pull request to get it into Godot OpenVR.
-See "How to get help" and bug me for the patch or compiled version for the time being :)
+I have a forked repository you can get it from: https://github.com/beniwtv/godot_openvr/tree/vroverlay -> place the *demo/addons/godot_openvr* folder into *addons/godot_openvr*.

+**Note:** The changed version of the plugin is only compiled for Linux at the moment.

-Also note this is in *VERY* early state, you probably do not want to try this yet (but early testers/feedback are welcome of course).
+Also note this is in *VERY* early state, but early testers/feedback are welcome of course!

 Current features:
 - Should support all SteamVR-supported headsets (only Vive tested though - feedback welcome)